Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 21 November 2024 13.35.01 UTC
+- WIB: Kamis, 21 November 2024 14.23.24 UTC
-- WITA: Kamis, 21 November 2024 14.35.01 UTC
+- WITA: Kamis, 21 November 2024 15.23.24 UTC
-- WIT: Kamis, 21 November 2024 15.35.01 UTC
+- WIT: Kamis, 21 November 2024 16.23.24 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: inspirational
+Kategori: friendship